 Ready to lease faster in the GTA?
 Talk to our team to see how SimpleTurn's AI leasing agents can help your Toronto portfolio fill vacancies in record time — and recover revenue you're leaving on the table today.

-Enter any address and watch our AI research it in real-time.
+Enter any Canadian property address and watch our AI research it in real-time — Walk Score, transit, comparable rents, neighbourhood insights, and more.